JonKing93/pfdf/docs/api/segments.rst

             self.slope(slopes)
             self.slope(..., *, terminal=True)

-        Given a raster of slopes (rise/run), returns the mean slope for each segment as a numpy 1D array.
+        Given a raster of slope gradients (rise/run), returns the mean slope for each segment as a numpy 1D array.
 If a stream segment's pixels contain NaN or NoData values, then the slope for the segment is set to NaN.
 If ``terminal=True``, only returns values for the terminal segments.

     .. dropdown:: Ignore NaN Pixels